 · it can predict future educational and economic success, and

 · it can, in many cases, predict future health and ability to thrive.

-Stunting’s impact on individuals and communities show up in almost every aspect of life and stage of development:
+The impact of stunting on individuals and communities shows up in almost every aspect of life and stage of development:

 · Stunted children struggle to learn both early on and as they grow.

 · Stunting perpetuates the cycle of poverty from generation to generation.

 · Stunting can indicate an increased risk of long-term chronic diseases later in life.